godwinogele/my-data-portfolio/content/pages/index.md

     title: Contact
     subtitle: >-
       Feel free to reach out to me for collaborations, inquiries, or just to connect!
-You can find me on LinkedIn or email me at godwinogeleagwu@gmail.com.
+You can email me at godwinogeleagwu@gmail.com.
     items: []
 ---